 Notifications configured in Cloud Studio are triggered by an operation action or kicked off from a script.
-Email notifications can be used to automatically send an email upon success or failure of an operation or upon calling the script.
+Email notifications can be used to automatically send an email on the success or failure of an operation or on the calling of a script.

 Creating or Editing an Email Notification